-Southwest monsoon to hit Haryana, Punjab and parts of Rajasthan in next 24 hours
+Weather: On and off rains to continue in Mumbai

 New Delhi, July 07: Southwest monsoon has advanced into south Rajasthan, southeast Haryana, Delhi, Uttarakhand, Himachal Pradesh, northern Punjab and Jammu & Kashmir.
+Let us have a look at the weather forecast for Bengaluru, Delhi, Mumbai and Madhya Pradesh on July 07.

 National capital Delhi witnessed a cool, cloudy morning on Sunday, with the minimum temperature settling one notch below the season's average at 29 degrees Celsius.
 The day is expected to remain generally cloudy, with the possibility of light rain.
 The air quality are likely to be poor or very poor over northern, central and eastern India, especially in major cities like Delhi.